abhinavmish96/BANKING_CHATBOT/README.md

-# Learning to build a chatbot via use Watson Assistant.
+# Learning to build a chatbot via use of Watson Assistant.

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding